 as well as a network of Offices in Ankara

 (also covering San Marino).
 All other countries are serviced by the Regional Office in Geneva.

 The ILO's work is also facilitated by the presence of National Coordinators

-in a number of countries - currently in Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Kazakhstan, Kyrgyzstan, Moldova, Serbia, Tajikistan, Ukraine and Uzbekistan.
+in a number of countries - currently in Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Kazakhstan, Kyrgyzstan, Moldova, North Macedonia, Serbia, Tajikistan, Ukraine and Uzbekistan.
 They are instrumental in liaising with the ILO on a daily basis, in consulting on priorities and outcomes of ILO cooperation and enhancing the ILO's visibility at national level.